hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 [**Exercise**](../answer_keys/ggplot2_syntax_Q2.md)

-1. Use the `ggtitle` layer to add the plot title.
+1. Add a `ggtitle` layer in order to add a title to the plot.
+Don't worry about the alignment quite yet.
-2. Increase the size of the plot title to be 1.5 times the default value.
-3. Remove the legend by adding a `theme()` layer with the argument `legend.position`.
-4. Remove the gridlines by adding another `theme()` layer with the argument `panel.grid`.
-5. Add the following new layer to the code chunk `theme(plot.title=element_text(hjust=0.5))`.
+2. After adding a title, add the following new theme layer to the code chunk `theme(plot.title=element_text(hjust=0.5))`.
     * What does it change?
     * How many `theme()` layers can be added to a ggplot code chunk, in your estimation?
+3. Using a theme element, increase the size of the plot title to be 1.5 times the default value.
+4. Using a theme element, remove the gridlines by adding another `theme()` layer with the argument `panel.grid`.
+5. Remove the legend by adding a `theme()` layer with the argument `legend.position`.
+You can look up which values `legend.position`  accepts [here](https://ggplot2.tidyverse.org/reference/theme.html).

 ***